stemid/tacacs/README.md

 Begin with building and installing the libpm_tacplus library.
 The reason we have to start with lib_tacplus is because the other libraries are dependent on it.

-The build and installation procedure is that same for all four libraries, after *cd* into each respective directory run the following commands:
+The build and installation procedure is that same for all four libraries, after *cd* into respective directory run the following commands:

 ```